OguzPastirmaci/oke-hpc-stack/README.md

 ## Instructions for deploying an OKE cluster with GPUs and RDMA connectivity

-You will need a CPU and a GPU pool.
-The Terraform template deploys an operational/system worker pool (CPU) and a GPU worker pool.

-The GPU pool requires you to use an images provided by the Oracle HPC team.
+The nodes pools require you to use an images provided by the Oracle HPC team.
 This image included the OFED drivers and necessary packages configured for RDMA.

 Please reach out to your sales representative to get the images required for deploying this template.

-### Deploy the cluster using the Terraform template
+### Deploy the cluster using the OCI Resource Manager stack
-You can find the template in the [terraform directory](./terraform/).
+You can find the template in the [stack directory](./stack/).

-Make sure to update the variables in the `worker pools` blocks.

-You can find more information on setting up Terraform for OCI [here](https://docs.oracle.com/en-us/iaas/developer-tutorials/tutorials/tf-provider/01-summary.htm).

 The template will deploy a `bastion` instance and an `operator` instance.
 The `operator` instance will have access to the OKE cluster.
 You can connect to the `operator` instance via SSH with `ssh -J opc@<bastion IP> opc@<operator IP>`.